gich2009/phase-1-independent-project/README.md

 ## Introduction

 Welcome to Kitabu!
 This interactive application enables users to effortlessly manage their personal library, keeping track of bookmarked pages, highlights, author names, and book titles.
-Furthermore, Kitabu provides the ability to record the last location a book was read and the date it was last accessed, utilizing the free `public WorldTimeAPI` with fetch and REST.
+Furthermore, Kitabu provides the ability to record the last location a book was read as well as the date it was last accessed by leveraging the free `public WorldTimeAPI` through the fetch API.
 With this user-friendly tool, you can quickly locate and revisit your favorite books, ensuring a delightful reading experience.

 ## Getting Started